-I mean, let’s face it, my parents aren’t going to be convinced to travel to far away countries like India or Korea, but I do think they can be convinced to travel outside the country if the location is close to home and easy to navigate.
+I mean, let’s face it, my parents aren’t going to be convinced to travel to far away countries like India or Japan, but I do think they can be convinced to travel outside the country if the location is close to home and easy to navigate.

 If you’re been avoiding vacationing outside the U.S. due to travel fear, consider one of the easy International travel destinations listed here for your next trip.
 And if you’re willing to travel a bit farther than 5-6 hours, a whole other set of possibilities open up for leery travelers like my parents.

 The criteria used to select these locations was:

 - Easy to get to (no more than a 6-7 hour, direct flight from most major cities)